-Blind Spots for Trucks: Stay Away from "No Zone"
+Blind Spots for Trucks: Stay Away From

 All vehicles have blind spots, which are areas of the road that can't be seen by looking forward, by looking in the rear-view mirror or by looking in the side mirrors.